shrirammaiya/lcd-functions/README.md

 - Chip Select pin should be named as TFT_CS

 It then works like a modular unit without requirement of manual pin editing.

+The .h files should be included in Core/Inc
+The .c files should be included in Core/Src